danmilneusw/01-Measuring-Game-Engine-Performance/01 - The Unity Profiler Introduction.md

 }
 ```

 Go back to the Profile Analyzer and pull this data using the red button.
 You will now be able to compare the performance differences side by side.
-Below, you can see how much longer the player loop runs for when using the inefficient script.
+Below, you can see how much longer the player loop runs when using the inefficient script.

 <div align="center">
   <a href="Images\01 - The Unity Profiler Introduction\16 - Profile Analyser.png" target="_blank">